 If you have long hair and love rustic, make some Twig Hair Sticks to hold it off your face while you craft.
 Make some as gifts for those on your list with the hair to carry it off.

 Twigs are all over the place - where better than in your hair too?
+You've seen long hair gathered up on top of the head and skewered with pencils or chopsticks - same idea, but much classier.

 Choose your twigs based on how close you want them to your hair, the cleaner the better.